teeekay/CarND-Traffic-Sign-Classifier-Project/Assignment2.TonyKnight.md

 ---

+Table 1 presents the count of images in each of the 3 datasets provided by Udacity for this project.

 The image data was provided in arrays of 32x32x3 with RGB intensities provided as integer values between 0 and 255.
 The number of classes of traffic signs in each dataset is 43.
-After loading the signnames file, I was able to use the Pandas dataframe to generate a listed breakdown of the image class in the training set by signname which is provided in Table 2.
+After loading the signnames file, I was able to use the Pandas dataframe to generate a listed breakdown of the image class in the training set by signname, and this is presented in Table 2.

 ---